GoogleCloudDataproc/initialization-actions/gpu/README.md

     [NVIDIA cuDNN](https://developer.nvidia.com/CUDNN) version `x.x.x.x`.
     Default is `8.3.3.40`.

+-   `private_secret_name: <STRING>` -
+-   `public_secret_name: <STRING>` -
+-   `secret_version: <INTEGER>` -
+-   `secret_project: <STRING>` -
+-   `cert_modulus_md5sum: <STRING>` -These arguments can be used to specify the driver signing parameters.
+The certificate named by `public_secret_name` must be included in the boot sector of the disk from which the cluster is booted.
+The key named by `private_secret_name` must correspond to the certificate named by `public_secret_name`, and the `cert_modulus_md5sum` must match the modulus md5sum of the files referenced by both the private and public secret names.

 #### Loading built kernel module

+For platforms which do not have pre-built binary kernel drivers, the script will execute the .run file, installing the kernel driver support libraries.

+In addition to installing the support libraries, the open kernel module is fetched from github and built locally.
+There are metadata attributes which can be used to specify the MOK key used to sign kernel modules for use with secure boot.

+-   `private_secret_name: <STRING>` -
+-   `public_secret_name: <STRING>` -
+-   `secret_version: <INTEGER>` -
+-   `secret_project: <STRING>` -

+Please see custom-images/examples/secure-boot/create-key-pair.sh for details on what these attributes are and how they are used.

-For platforms which do not have pre-built binary kernel drivers, the script will execute the .run file, building the kernel driver module from source.
-In order to load a kernel module built from source, the `--no-shielded-secure-boot` argument must be passed to `gcloud dataproc clusters create`.
-When you are experiencing this problem, you will see an error similar to the following:
+In order to load a kernel module built from source, either the `--no-shielded-secure-boot` argument must be passed to `gcloud dataproc clusters create`, or a trusted certificate must be included in the cluster's base image using the custom-image script, and secret names storing signing material must be supplied using metadata arguments.
+Attempts to build from source with misconfigured or missing certificates will result in an error similar to the following:

 ```
 ERROR: The kernel module failed to load.
 Secure boot is enabled on this system, so this is likely because it was not signed by a key that is trusted by the kernel.
 Please try installing the driver again, and sign the kernel module when prompted to do so.